latchbio/latch/docs/source/basics/latch_develop_example.md

 >>> python3 scripts/main.py
 ```

-Your script should now run successfully!
+The script should now run successfully!

 ## Where are my outputs?

-To make sure that our tasks are working properly, let's look at their output files to make sure that they're correct.
+To ensure that our tasks are working correctly, let's look at their output files to ensure they're correct.
-Where do we find them though?
-Let's inspect the return statement of the `build_index` task inside `wf/__init__.py`:
+To locate the output files, we can inspect the return statement of the `build_index` task inside `wf/__init__.py`:

 ```python
 @small_task